AdRoll/baker/content/en/docs/Performance/_index.md

 is 4.3 KB) using less than 1 GB of memory and 300% of the total CPU capacity (less than 20% for each core).

-The bottleneck here is the DynamoDB write capacity, so Baker can easily cope with an increased load just increasing the write capacity units in DynamoDB (up to 400k).
+The bottleneck here is the DynamoDB write capacity, so Baker could handle the additional load caused by a possible increase in the write capacity.

 ### Read from Kinesis and write to DynamoDB (in the same region)